BioinfoNet/hack-paper/Sprint_program_6_05_20.md

 Remember it is a sprint.
 Take note and set aside any task that does not involve writing, especially if it takes more than 10 minutes.

+See [this paper](https://link.springer.com/article/10.1007/s40037-018-0442-9) on the use of writing Sprint in academic research and writing.

 #### 3:00 - 3:15: Introduction and summary of tasks via Zoom
 - Introducing the approach
 - Sharing the tasks